 Yertle the Turtle and Other Stories

-This fantasy is a hardcover edition that was published by Random House for Young Readers on April 12, 1958 and has 96 pages.
+fantasy that was published by Random House for Young Readers on April 12, 1958 and has 96 pages.

 Explore it on Goodreads or Amazon.